daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 Graphics.Blit(src, thresholdTex, material, thresholdPass);
 ~~~

-Back in Unity's Scene View, remove all Image Effect scripts from your camera for now, and attach this brand new script.
-Place the Bloom shader in the shader slot, and hit Play - all that should be visible are the brightest scene elements.
+Back in Unity's Scene View, remove all Image Effect scripts from your camera for now, and attach this brand-new script.
+Place the Bloom shader in the shader slot and hit Play - all that should be visible are the brightest scene elements.

 The second component of the Bloom effect is blurring the thresholded image.
 This is where we'll unlock the secrets of using `Pass`es from other shaders: `UsePass`.
 From here on, I'll assume you've followed Part 3 and implemented the Blur shaders the same way I have - if not, you'll have to tweak a few names.

 By using [UsePass](https://docs.unity3d.com/Manual/SL-UsePass.html) we can reference other shader passes by name.
-To do this, we're going to have to go back and make sure the shader passes we plan to use actually have names.
-Open up the source files for the shader you're going to use - either `GaussianBlurSinglepass` or `GaussianBlurMultipass` will do - and give their passes sensible names by using `Name` at the top of the pass.
-I'm actually going to do both simultaneously and add functionality to `ImageEffectBloom` to switch between both.
+To do this, we're going to have to go back and make sure the shader passes we plan to use have names.
+Open the source files for the shader you're going to use - either `GaussianBlurSinglepass` or `GaussianBlurMultipass` will do - and give their passes sensible names by using `Name` at the top of the pass.
+I'm going to do both simultaneously and add functionality to `ImageEffectBloom` to switch between both.

 ~~~glsl
 // Singlepass: